 Getting it right at the county level is only part of the battle.
-The real challenge is to map that change onto the landscape at a geographic resolution that supports location-based decisions down to local neighborhoods.
-This requires being able to track household change down to the level of a few city blocks city blocks that were not even defined in Census 2000.
-Scan/US, Inc. over the last two decades has developed and refined a proprietary cartography called Scan/US MicroGrids that reflect change down to 1/16th of a square mile.
-The MicroGrid cartography is a network of cells of three sizes: large ≈ 1 square mile, medium $\approx \frac{1}{16}$ sq. mile, and small $\approx \frac{1}{16}$ sq. mile.
+The real challenge is to map that change on to the landscape at a geographic resolution that supports location based decisions down to local neighborhoods.
+This requires being able to track household change down to the level of a few city blocks, city blocks that were not even defined in 2010 Census.
+Scan/US, Inc. over the last two decades has developed and refined a proprietary cartography called Scan/US MicroGrids that reflects change down to 1/16th of a square mile.
+The MicroGrid cartography is a network of cells of three sizes; large = 1 sq mile, medium= 1⁄2 sq mile, and small=1/16th sq mile.
 MicroGrids exist where there is either housing or business development on the landscape, and grid size is determined by the density of that development.
-The smaller the grid, the denser the development contained by the grid.
+The smaller the grid the denser the development contained by the grid.

 The MicroGrid cartography is updated annually.
 The key ingredients in this process are a current national mailing list of deliverable residential and business addresses summarized to ZIP+4s, and latitude/longitude coordinates for each ZIP+4.
-The 40 million or so ZIP+4s, with their current residential and business deliveries, are poured into the existing MicroGrid network, resulting in the addition of grids in new developing areas, or the subdivision of larger grids to better define the housing distribution in growing neighborhoods.
-The end results are a MicroGrid cartography that represents the current distribution of households and businesses throughout the United States down to 1/6th of a square mile.
+The 40 million or so ZIP+4s, with their current residential and business deliveries, are poured annually into the existing MicroGrid network, resulting in the addition of grids in new developing areas, or the subdivision of larger grids to better define the housing distribution in growing neighborhoods.
+The end results are a MicroGrid cartography that represents the current distribution of households and business throughout the United States down to 1/6th of a square mile.